nexusdoug/MATH-407-Nonlinear-Optimization/README.md

 * 📝 Personal lecture notes
   * [ ] Math 407 lecture notes: Rough draft, incomplete.
   * [x] Math 408 lecture notes: Much more thorough and complete.
   * [x] Math 409 lecture notes: Condensed and streamlined notes, not comprehensive.
+More of a study guide.
 * Selected homeworks